 A line in competition that marks the difference between a dropped arrow versus an arrow that is officially judged to have been shot.
-A dropped arrow can be ignored as far as scoring is concerned, but an arrow that falls past the 3m line counts as a 'Miss'.
+An arrow dropped near to the archer can be ignored as far as scoring is concerned, but an arrow that falls past the 3m line counts as a 'Miss'.

 What you shoot from the bow - most are made from aluminium tube but can be made from carbon fibre or a combination of both.
 It has four parts: the shaft, the fletches, the nock, the point/pile.